hvlkk/Guidely/README.md

 - _screens_: Screen widgets.
 - _services_: Services used throughout the project.
 - _utils_: Utility files used throughout the project.
-- _web_server_: Projects setting up the web server for tour guide application approvals and rejections.
+- _web_server_: Contains the code necessary to run the web server for tour guide application approvals and rejections.
 - _widgets_: Non-screen widgets used across the project.

 ## Contributors